zacharie-li-kao/SOLEY-PV/index.md

 ## 🟢 Optical Simulation & Generation Profile

-SOLEY uses the **Transfer Matrix Method (TMM)**, the gold standard for thin-film optics, to precisely calculate how light interacts with your multilayer device stack.
+SOLEY uses the **Transfer Matrix Method (TMM)**, works great for thin-film optics, to precisely calculate how light interacts with your multilayer device stack.

 * **TMM Core Engine:** Calculates **Reflectance ($\mathbf{R}$)**, **Transmittance ($\mathbf{T}$)**, and the internal **electric field profiles ($\mathbf{|E|^2}$)** across the device.
 * **Generation Rate ($\mathbf{G(x)}$):** The absorbed power is converted into a spatially-resolved **generation profile** (photons/m³/s), which is crucial input for the electrical model.
 * **Wavelength & Angle Control:** Supports **Direct (Collimated)** and **Diffuse (Hemispherical)** illumination, with full control over the **incidence angle ($\theta$)** and **polarisation (TE, TM, or unpolarised)**.
 * **Complex Layers:** Features the **Bruggeman effective medium approximation** for accurately simulating composite/nanostructured layers (note: occasionally buggy, esepcially for luminescence, may require user verification).
 * **Performance:** Utilises **parallel wavelength processing** for speed, though note that overheads can sometimes impact performance 🗿.
+* **Numerical checks:** Normally, TMM starts giving crazy stuff when layer thickness is too large.
+I implemented a few numerical optimisation to prevent that and it should be ok for thikcnesses up to 150 ($\mu$)m, which means that c-Si should be possible.
+But don't be surprised if sometimes, you get a bit of divergence.
+It is inherent to the TMM method.

 ---